| GUELPH'S CATHOLIC HILL(published in Our Town, Vol. 2, Issue 1, June 1987)A Hotbed of Scottish Rite Freemasonry?

 prompted Galt's wonderful gift of Guelph's central hill to the Roman Catholic

+Church.
 Leo Johnson, in his History of Guelph: 1827-1927

 writes that Galt also had other motives.
 Galt intended Guelph to become